Need to know

 Conflict of interest?

-Companies can decide what remedy they offer consumers when recalling a product as long as it fixes the problem, but that latitude doesn't diminish their obligations under the ACL.
-Under the ACL, if the problem constitutes a major product failure, the consumer has the right to choose between a refund or a replacement.
+The ACL also applies here.
+Under the ACL, if a problem constitutes a major product failure, you have the right to choose between a refund or a replacement.
 An unsafe product, according to the ACCC, constitutes a major failure.